The aim of this article is to get you up and running with the Easy Image service.

-Note: Every customer (organization in the CKEditor Ecosystem dashboard) has their own, unique URLs to communicate with CKEditor Cloud Services, so it is necessary to configure the upload URL.
-The value of upload URL can be found in the CKEditor Ecosystem dashboard (press the “CKEditor configuration” button next to the selected environment).
+Note: Every customer (organization in the CKEditor Ecosystem customer dashboard) has their own, unique URLs to communicate with CKEditor Cloud Services, so it is necessary to configure the upload URL.
+The value of upload URL can be found in the CKEditor Ecosystem dashboard (navigate to the “CKEditor 5 configuration” tab in the selected environment).

 # CKEditor 5 configuration options